mikecann/typescript-react-HMR-chrome-extension-starter/README.md

 Using gulp is perhaps an unusual choice for build tools in this day and age but IMO its still a good tool better than `nps` for more complex requirements such as building chrome extensions.

+This package supports automatic uploading to the chrome webstore too, super handy for CI work.

 ## Technologies

 Typescript, React, Webpack, Hot Module Replacement, React Hooks